Xbox Series X restock update today: Track on Twitter, Walmart, GameStop and more

 Where to buy Xbox Series X: Restock links and updates

-As of 7:48 a.m.
-ET on May 11, there is no Xbox Series X restock.
-However, GameStop has Xbox Series S restock via Xbox All Access.
-(You'll find the link below).
+As of 7:24 a.m.
+ET on May 12, there is no Xbox Series X restock.
+In fact, there has been no Xbox restock at all this week, with the exception the Xbox Series S (which is now sold out).
 Make sure to bookmark our Xbox Series X restock tracker below for the latest Xbox restock updates.

 Xbox Series X: $499 @ Amazon